AndrewP2002/FasterWhisperSwagger/README.md

-A casual project for transcribtion of audio/video files using FasterWhisper-XXL and ollama for the server side and using swagger and ngrok for the client side.
+A casual project for transcription of audio/video files using FasterWhisper-XXL and ollama for the server side and using swagger and ngrok for the client side.